HS-IRBs News February 2018

 New Ceded Review Application and ResourcesChanges to ARROW and the HS IRBs' website are being made to further support researchers as single IRB review mandates begin to become effective.
 Highlights of the changes include:

 - Starting February 17th, a new ceded review application and workflow will be available in ARROW.
-For details, please see How to Submit a Request to Cede IRB Review to an External IRB and Improved Ceded Review Process FAQ.
+For details, please see How to Submit a Request to Cede IRB Review to an External IRB and [Link for document 79643 is unavailable at this time].

 - The Central IRB Gateway has been revised to address the expanded use of independent (or commercial IRBs).